-23 The 2012 Applicant Guidebook specified that two-character ASCII strings were not 24 permitted to be delegated, which was consistent with recommendations of the 25 Reserved Names Working Group referenced in the 2007 Policy.
-This included 26 combinations of two letters (for example .yz), combinations of two digits (for example 27 .12), and combinations of a letter and a digit (for example .a1 or .1a).
-The Work Track 28 noted that Work Track 2 of the New gTLD Subsequent Procedures PDP Working Group is 29 considering single letter and single digit combinations.
-Members generally agreed that 30 two-character codes containing digits are not geographic names and therefore focused 31 on letter-letter combinations.
+The 2012 Applicant Guidebook specified that two-character28 ASCII strings were not permitted to be delegated, which was consistent with recommendations of the Reserved Names Working Group referenced in the 2007 Policy.
+This included combinations of two letters (for example .yz), combinations of two digits (for example .12), and combinations of a letter and a digit (for example .a1 or .1a).
+Work Track 5 noted that Work Track 2 of the New gTLD Subsequent Procedures PDP Working Group is considering single letter and single digit combinations.
+Members generally agreed that two-character codes containing digits are not geographic names and therefore focusedon letter-letter combinations.

-32 With respect to letter-digit combinations, some Work Track members believe that:
+With respect to letter-digit combinations, some Work Track members believe that:

-If letter-digit combinations are available in subsequent procedures, there may be a risk of confusion between certain letter-digit combinations and confusingly similar letter-letter combinations (for example .IO and .IO).
+If letter-digit combinations are available in subsequent procedures, there may be a risk of confusion between certain letter-digit combinations and confusingly similar letter-letter combinations (for example .10 and .10).

-&lt;sup>24 The term "character" refers to either a single letter (for example "a") or a single digit (for example "1").
+28 The term "character" refers to either a single letter (for example "a") or a single digit (for example "1").

-3 4 5 In the 2012 round, string similarity processes took into account all existing TLDs, including ccTLDs.
+32 33 • In the 2012 round, string similarity processes took into account all existing TLDs, including ccTLDs.
 If future processes work in the same manner, risk of similarity will be addressed through these processes.